Relluem94s/RelluEssentials/README.md

 * sudo command and sudo chat player
 * log Playtime of Players
 * statistics command to show player stats like playtime, first and last played, avg playtime or others
-* check inv for incomplete stack of item for telekenesis event (drops item if no space is left)
+* check inv for incomplete stack of item for telekinesis event (drops item if no space is left)
 * the rest from the snippet textfile